-Jacob was tricked into marrying the wrong woman because of the society’s customs and then his two wives push their handmaids upon him fighting for his love by who could give him more children.
+Jacob was tricked into marrying the wrong woman because of society’s customs at the time and then his two wives push their handmaids upon him fighting for his love by who could give him more children.

 David and Solomon both sinned against the Lord while in pursuit of many wives.